1979 oil crisis: Other OPEC members

 The rise in oil prices benefited a few members of the Organization of Petroleum-Exporting Countries (OPEC), which made record profits.
 Under the new Iranian government, oil exports later resumed but production was inconsistent and at a lower volume, further raising prices.
 Saudi Arabia and other OPEC nations, under the presidency of Mana Al Otaiba, increased production to offset most of the decline, and by early 1979 the overall loss in worldwide production was roughly four percent.

-The war between Iran and Iraq in 1980 caused a further 7 percent drop in worldwide production and OPEC production was surpassed by other exporters such as the United States as its member nations were divided amongst themselves.
+The war between Iran and Iraq in 1980 caused a further 7 percent drop in worldwide production.
+OPEC production was surpassed by other exporters such as the United States, as OPEC member nations were divided amongst themselves.
 Saudi Arabia, a "swing producer", tried to gain back the market share after 1985, increasing production and causing downward pressure on prices, making high-cost oil production facilities less profitable.